Kenny0215/FYP-Smart-Traffic-Real-Time-Monitoring-Video-Analysis-and-Signal-Optimization/README.md

 ## License

-This project is developed for academic purposes as a Final Year Project (FYP).
+This project is developed for academic purposes as a University Technical Malaysia Melacca (UTeM) Final Year Project (FYP).
+Author : KENNY KHOW JIUN XIAN | Faculty Of Artificial Intelligence And Cybersecurity (FAIX)
 ---